25 Best Things to Eat in Tokyo

 Yokochos

 If you want the real cultural experience of Tokyo’s food scene, you must visit a Yokocho Alley.
-Yokocho translates to “alley ways off to the side of a main street” where you will find small bars and restaurants.
+Yokocho translates to “alleyways off to the side of a main street,” where you will find small bars and restaurants.
 Yakitori Alley, or Omoide Yokocho, is one of the most famous but is also very touristy.

 Chicken Wings at Ebisu Yokocho